FoamScience/FoamScience.github.io/_posts/2018-08-25-vim-openfoam-power-part2.md

 ## Building a compiler plugin for blockMesh

-The goal of this section is to build a blockMesh-compiler for VIM that can be used to browse errors when the tool fails.
-For this, we need to create our custom-compilers directory *$HOME/.vim/compiler*.
+The goal of this section is to build a blockMesh-compiler for VIM which can be used to browse errors when the tool fails.
+For this, we need to create our custom-compilers directory `$HOME/.vim/compiler`.

-Copy the `ant.vim` compiler to that directory and rename it as `blockMesh.vim`, on Unix systems, you can say:
+Copy the `ant.vim` compiler to that directory and rename it as `blockMesh.vim`, on Unix systems, one can say:

 {% highlight bash %}
 cp /usr/share/vim/vim74/compiler/ant.vim ~/.vim/compiler/blockMesh.vim
 {% endhighlight %}

-Modify the header so it suits your preferences, and then start editing the file:
+Modify the header so it suits your preferences, and then start building the custom VIM compiler:
-- Hopefully, you are editing it with VIM.
+- Hopefully, you are editing the file with VIM.
 - Change all occurrences of "*ant*" to "*blockMesh*" in the file `:%s/ant/blockMesh/g`
 - Time to set the "errorformat": We know that OpenFOAM displays errors in multiple lines (if you write "hxe" instead of "hex" in a *blockMeshDict*):